Are your electronic medical records safe from healthcare cyber attack?

 Heathcare cyber attacks, like the ones most notably against Anthem and UCLA Health System, are on the rise.
 The healthcare industry has become a target due to their lack of security.
 It also isn’t just medical records, attacks against the accounting databases, which store significant information, are also at risk.
 To date, over 90 million patients have been affected by data breaches from such attacks on healthcare industry cybersecurity.

 The largest concern with these attacks is the resulting identity theft.
-Due to privacy laws such as HIPAA, it is extremely difficult to remove misinformation on medical records, including something as simple as a blood type- which could result in the wrong blood transfusion in an emergency medical information.
+Due to privacy laws such as HIPAA, it is extremely difficult to remove misinformation on medical records, including something as simple as a blood type, and this could result in the wrong blood transfusion in an emergency medical information.

 The best solutions for healthcare cyber attack prevention include password protection strategies, encryption, firewalls, backup security, web filtering, and IT security action plans.
 These strategies for healthcare industry cybersecurity can all be created and implemented through IT Managed services and must comply with current HIPAA Security standards.

 All this technology we use costs us not only to buy and maintain it, but it burns electricity and creates heat.
 Some of those things run 24x7x365, but others can be turned off when not in use, or at least turned down.
 Just as you (should) turn off the lights when you leave a room, so can your technology be ‘user-aware’ and save power when not in active use.

 The good news is that the newer technology is greener than ever.
 Even the new networking hardware is energy aware.
 When it’s time for a hardware upgrade, think green!
 There’s good reference material on Vertatique.com for going green in the office.
 Our cloud technology consultants are ready to help you use cutting-edge IT to save money while saving the planet.